 Don't forget if you're a novice that it is best to start playing on smaller boards before moving up to the large 19x19 one.
 As an alternative to purchasing a set you could make your own .

-There are three main publishers of Go books (who also supply Go sets and books/equipment for other Oriental games), with Hinoki Press, Ishi Press and Oromedia also publishing books:
+There are five main publishers of Go books (some of whom also supply Go sets and books/equipment for other Oriental games), with other smaller publishers, or authors, also publishing books:

 There are various Go terms that have come into common use, mostly from Japanese.
 In case there is no glossary, our extensive list of Japanese Go Terminology definitions may be useful.Go World magazine, which was published 4 times are year in Japan until 2012.